i-gardezi/AmiiboFinder/README.md

 It uses DataBinding for binding the data directly to the views, reducing the need for the monotonous boilerplate 'findViewById, .setText' etc..

+It uses Dagger 2 for dependency injection, allowing better management of reused dependencies such as the webservice and daos.

+It uses Room for storing data locally on an internal database.

 Following the use of LifeCycle aware classes such as AndroidViewModel, Glide is also used for Image Loading and Caching, and through a custom databinder adapter, we can utilize this library for our data binding practices.